 For some, your 40s could be the first time you’ve ever needed life insurance.
 Maybe you had your first child later in life, or you’ve even taken out a loan to start a new business.

 For many others, you may find that the life insurance coverage purchased in your 20s or 30s isn’t enough to financially protect a family that has grown significantly, changing your plan to a million dollar life insurance policy can cost less than you may think.

 Purchasing a life insurance policy for either scenario is necessary and can still be very affordable and simple-to-accomplish in your 40s.

 Anytime you have people in your life who rely on your income, it’s worthwhile to have life insurance coverage.
 However, sometimes it can take paying day-to-day bills, raising children, upgrading homes, and even the loss of a loved one to truly understand the need and value of sound financial protection.

-Particularly in your 40s, your financial situation may have dramatically changed (for the better), which can make adding or adjusting your life insurance coverage valuable.
+Particularly in your 40s, your financial situation may have dramatically changed (hopefully for the better), which can make adding or adjusting your life insurance coverage valuable.

 Life insurance helps protect your family financially if you were no longer around.
-While it’s ideal to buy life insurance once you are married or before you have children, many people reach these milestones later in life or wait until after the fact to get coverage.
+While it’s typical to buy life insurance once you are married or before you have children, many people reach these milestones later in life or wait until after the fact to get coverage.
 Let’s face it, buying life insurance used to be something that was easy to procrastinate doing.
 (It shouldn’t be anymore.)

-By purchasing a term life insurance policy in your 40s, you can help protect your partner so that if anything were to happen to you, they would have the policy’s death benefit to help them pay day-to-day bills, care for the children and, overall, maintain their quality of life if anything happened to you.
+By purchasing a term life insurance policy in your 40s, you can help protect your partner so that if anything were to happen to you, they would have the policy’s death benefit to help them pay day-to-day bills, care for the children and help meet financial needs overall.

 An untimely death is hard enough on a family.
 The last thing anyone wants their loved ones to worry about is being able to afford a funeral or mortgage payments.